 For lonely and isolated men and women 70 years of age and older, Little Brothers fills the role of loved ones.
-Our volunteers and staff call to check in and connect weekly, sending hundreds of cards monthly and making contactless drop offs of groceries, essential supplies, and birthday gifts, cards and treats.
+Currently, our volunteers and staff are making 800 phone visits to check in and connect weekly, sending hundreds of cards monthly and making contactless drop offs of groceries, essential supplies, and birthday gifts, cards and treats.

-Little Brothers' programs offer a shortcut to friendship.
+Since 1959, Little Brothers' programs have offered a shortcut to friendship.
 Seniors who may not have two personal conversations in a month can connect and meet new friends - each other, and Little Brothers' dedicated volunteers and staff.
-From our weekly Coffee Club, where elders meet to share conversation, coffee, and breakfast, to our Summer in the City program, which allows elders to explore, enjoy and relax in Chicago, every activity is built around opportunities for seniors to experience the warmth of friendship.
+From our weekly Coffee Club, where elders meet to share conversation, coffee, and breakfast, to our vacations at Audrey's House, which give elders the chance to escape the city and everyday routine, every activity is built around opportunities for seniors to experience the warmth of friendship.
 To protect the safety and health of our entire community, these programs have been suspended while we reach out in other meaningful ways, ensuring our elders have what they need to shelter safely in place while reminding them the support and friendship of their Little Brothers family remains close.

-And we also know that life's sweet pleasures are as essential as life's basic necessities.
-Spending time together combats loneliness for our elders and reveals the deep meaning of connection for our elders and volunteers alike.
+Our motto, flowers before bread, reflects our belief that life's sweet pleasures are as essential as life's basic necessities.
+Spending time in conversation combats loneliness for our elders and reveals the deep meaning of connection for our elders and volunteers alike.

 Little Brothers - Friends of the Elderly is a national network of non-profit, volunteer-based organizations committed to relieving isolation and loneliness among the elderly.
 We offer to people of goodwill the opportunity to join the elderly in friendship and celebration of life.